-Iniper azo-initiators are symmetrical azonitrile compounds decomposing thermally by cleavage of the two carbon–nitrogen bonds to form two alkyl radicals and a nitrogen molecule.
-The resulting tert-alkyl radicals are generally more stable than most of the radicals generated from peroxide initiators.
-In addition, these radicals do not abstract hydrogens from the polymer backbones, which results in formation of linear polymers since the branched grafting is suppressed.
+Iniper azo-initiators are symmetrical azonitrile compounds.
+They decompose thermally by cleaving two carbon-nitrogen bonds.
+This process forms two alkyl radicals and a nitrogen molecule.
+The resulting tert-akyl radicals remain more stable than most radicals from peroxide initiators.
+These radicals do not abstract hydrogens from polymer backbones, leading to linear polymer formation and surpressing branched grafting.

-Azonitrile decomposition rates show minor solvent effects and are not affected by transition metals, acids, bases and many other components of the environment.
-These result in two advantages of azo-initiators; their decomposition rates are predictable and they can be used for curing resins that contain a variety of extraneous materials.
-A drawback of azonitriles over peroxides, however, is the formation of toxic tetrasubstituted succinonitrile derivatives due to recombination of the alkyl radicals.
+Azonitrile decomposition rates experience minor solvent effects.
+Transition metal, acids, bases, and many other environmental components do not affect them.
+These conditions provide two advantages for azo-initiators.
+Their decomposition rates remain predictable.
+They work for curing resins with various extraneous materials.
+However, a drawback of azonitriles compared to peroxides is the formation of toxic tetrasubstituted succinonitrile derivatives due to alkyl radical recombination.

 Iniper 44 (AIBI) CAS Number: 27776-21-2